 In Argentina, a written employment contract is not mandatory, however, an implicit contract is deemed to be in place as soon as an employer hires a worker.
 Up to 3 months of probation is permitted in which both the employer and employee can discontinue the employment relation.
 A notice of 15 days is a must for both employers and employees.

 In case an organization rehires a person who was dismissed earlier, it cannot put the person under another probationary period.
 This condition eliminates the loophole of continually hiring and firing employees and making them work permanently on probationary terms.

-Nationally, the law does not allow workers in both public and private establishments from working more than 8 hours per day or 48 hours per week, including employees who do not get any remuneration for their work.
-An average workweek includes 45 hours counting the 5 hours on Saturday.
+Nationally, the law does not allow workers in both public and private establishments to work for more than 8 hours per day or 48 hours per week, including employees who do not get any remuneration for their work.
+An average workweek includes 45 hours including 5 hours of work done on Saturday.
 Night work is defined as any work done between 9 p.m. and 6 a.m.
 Employees' total work hours at night cannot be more than 7 hours in a 24-hour period.
-For employees working in a hazardous work environment are not allowed to work more than 6 hours in a 24 hour period or 36 hours in a week.
+Employees working in a hazardous work environment are not allowed to work more than 6 hours in a 24-hour period or 36 hours in a week.

 Employees working more than 48 hours a week are entitled to overtime pay.
 Overtime work is compensated at 1.5 times the normal pay rate, and at 2 times the normal pay rate on holidays, Sundays, and later than 1 p.m. on Saturdays.
 Overtime work cannot be more than 30 hours per month or 200 hours in a year.

 Employees in Argentina get the following public holidays:

 - Carnival (2 days in February or March)

 - March 24: National Day of Memory for Truth and Justice

 - April 2: Veterans Day and Day of Those Who Died in Malvinas (Falklands) War

 - May 25: First National Government